-The DGF works closely with DNB.
-As it administers the DGS, DNB decides when the DGF is deployed.
-DNB also supports the DGF in the adequate performance of its task.
+The DGF works closely with DNB as the administrator of the Dutch DGS.
+DNB decides when the DGF is deployed and supports the DGF in the adequate performance of its task.

-Pursuant to the Financial Supervision Funding Act, DNB will recover these costs from the financial sector
+Pursuant to the Financial Supervision Funding Act, DNB will recover these costs from the financial sector.

-Bert Boertje was reappointed on 19 April 2020.
-Martin Heerma was reappointed on 27 June 2020
+Cindy van Oorschot was appointed on 19 April 2020.
+Bert Boertje and Martin Heerma were reappointed on 19 April 2020 and 27 June 2020 respectively.